indydutch/Computer-Security-ACM-Project/README.md

 #### **Team Contributions:**

-Note: both members put more than an ample amount of time and effort into the project, for formalities sake, below are the exact contributions -
+Note: both members put more than an ample amount of time and effort into the project, for formalities sake, below are the exact contributions.
 - Matthew Dutchess: TableCreation.java (all), DeleteTable.java (all), ShowTable.java (all), Main.java (functionality).

 - Calvin Hariprasad: Main.java (general structure, TUI/GUI).